-† Vincent's translation of the Periplûs, p.
+† Vincent's translation of the Periplus, p.
 111.

-† Malcoln's Persia, vol. i., p.
+† Malcolm's Persia, vol. i., p.
 112.-"The countries beyond the Oxus, as far as Ferghana, all those to the Indus, some provinces of India, and the finest districts of Arabia, acknowledged the sway of the mighty monarch of Persia."
-Sir John adds that the emperors of China and India sent presents, the description of which reads more like a chapter from the Arabian Nights than the page of even a Persian countries northward of the Nerbudda. is of Vicramaditya that the traditions of universal empire are most common in India.
+Sir John adds that the emperors of China and India sent presents, the description of which reads more like a chapter from the Arabian Nights than the page of even a Persian historian.
+Among the gifts of the first potentate points weight of allow word, a vase linea with parameters and formed of one precious stone, on which we engrave the figures of a maiden seven hands height, and of a lion; and a carpet made of a spent's skin. delicately fine and exquisitely tinted.

+countries northward of the Nerbudda.
+It is of Vicramaditva that the traditions of universal empire are most common in India.
 A long period of anarchy ensued in Malwa upon this abrupt conclusion of his able government.
 The next epoch is that of the renowned Rajah Bhoja; whose reign of forty years terminated about the end of the eleventh century.
 His grandson was taken prisoner, and his country conquered by the Rajah of Guzerat; but Malwa soon recovered its independence, which was finally destroyed by the Mohammedans, A.D.
 1231.